celo-org/docs/docs/community/fundraising.md

 ## Celo Camp

-Celo Camp is an independent initiative managed by our partners at [Upright](https://www.upright.gg/).
+[Celo Camp](https://www.celocamp.com/) is an independent initiative managed by our partners at [Upright](https://www.upright.gg/).
 For founders who have an idea and would like to surround themselves with a community to build with, Celo Camp is a great program to help you get your idea off the ground.
 Towards the end of the program, investors in Celo’s Ecosystem will attend and you’ll have the opportunity to pitch them for a potential investment.
-To learn more about the program and the application process, please visit this link - [https://www.celocamp.com/](https://www.celocamp.com/)
+To learn more about the program and the application process, please visit this [link](https://www.celocamp.com/).

 ## Celo Web3 Studio (via Bld.ai)

-Bld.ai is a Web3 studio that is committed to helping the best entrepreneurs bring to fruition some of their largest ideas on Celo.
+[Bld.ai](https://www.bld.ai/) is a Web3 studio that is committed to helping the best entrepreneurs bring to fruition some of their largest ideas on Celo.
 They work closely with you and your team to assess a market opportunity and provide resources and funding to help you build a product.
-To learn more about Bld.ai - please visit this link - ​​[https://www.bld.ai/](https://www.bld.ai/)

 ## Celo Community Fund[Closed]

 Celo Community Fund I (CCF I) was the first community approved spend proposal from the on-chain Community Fund (explorer).
 Community members seeking funding could apply to CCF I, which was managed by three community stewards.
-As of April 2022, the fund is closed due to achieving its objective and disbursing the amount of Celo recieved.
+As of April 2022, the fund is closed due to achieving its objective and disbursing the amount of Celo received.

 ## Prezenti

-Prezenti is the next iteration of the CCF1 and was developed with the support of CCF1.
+[Prezenti](https://prezenti.xyz) is the next iteration of the CCF1 and was developed with the support of CCF1.
 A new onchain [spend approval](https://celo.stake.id/#/proposal/61) was proposed and accepted resulting in 800,000 Celo able to be deployed to people wanting to build their dreams upon the Celo protocol.
 It is managed by three new stewards and has four focus areas - Education, Research, Community Tooling and Other.
 Anyone is welcome to apply for a grant from the [Prezenti Website](https://prezenti.xyz) and we use [Questbook](https://questbook.app) to distribute the funds and manage the grants.

-## Celo Foundation Grant Program
+## Celo Foundation Grant Program - [CURRENTLY PAUSED]

 The Celo Foundation Grants Program is an open program that supports projects that are committed to Celo’s mission of building a financial system that creates the conditions for prosperity for all.
 Applicants to the Celo Foundation Grant program are expected to have a viable product or offering for the community.
 Admitted applicants will be provided capital and mentorship.
-To learn more about the program and the application process, please visit this link - [https://celo.org/experience/grants#purpose](https://celo.org/experience/grants#purpose).

 ## Celo Scout Investors